tetete2016/DuplicatedMaterialRemover/README.md

 ## limitation
 **This script misbeahaves if "." is included in the names of materials.**
-This script combines materials if the names are the same.
+Also,this script combines materials if the names are the same: as we see in the source, the script compare the name of the materials not the materials themselves.